 The Expanded Programme of Immunisation (EPI) covers various diseases such as Tuberculosis, Measles, Penta 3 (Haemophilis, Influenza, Hepatitis B) vaccine against polio and yellow fever.
 From the table 2.22 below, the achievement rates of immunization from 1996 had appreciated especially for 1999.
 For example immunization against yellow fever fell from 143% in 2003 to 90% in 2004 and rose again to 97% in 2005.

-Achievement rates of various categories of child immunization have been provided to give a clear picture of the state of child health care delivery in the East Akim District.
+Achievement rates of various categories of child immunization have been provided to give a clear picture of the state of child health care delivery in the East Akim Municipal.
 Due to the involvement of men in health activities, coverage has improved slightly over the years.
 Health education programme have also been extended to all parts of the district to improve upon coverage.